 Date range, segment, and filter options

-The Insights tab offers different filtering and segmenting options.
+The Metrics tab offers different filtering and segmenting options.
 You can also define the date range for your data.

 Set a date range